sohof/BGSubtraction/ReadMe.md

 We create a vector of vectors to store all blocks from all frames: vector<vector<Mat>> blocks(NR_H_BLOCKS * NR_V_BLOCKS);
-The outer "blocks" vector is of size 576 and at each index j it contains another vector responsable for storing positional block j from all frames.
+The outer "blocks" vector is of size 576 and at each index j it contains another vector responsable for storing positional block j from/of all frames.

-A Patch is class

-Adding lines that I want removed later.
-This is the original file.
+The Patch class is used to do pca on all frames for a given block and store the principal components/eigenvectors for that block.
+A patch is then used for projecting/backprojecting from the subspace.
+We will of course have as many patches as we have blocks.